St Lucia Citizenship by Investment Programme

 Launched in 2016, St Lucia has the newest citizenship by investment programme in the Caribbean.
 Inheriting decades of experience from its island neighbours, St Lucia’s programme is an amalgamation of practices from its surrounding islands and provides a wide range of benefits for investors and locals alike.

-An idyllic spot for nature seekers, history buffs, and relaxation-seekers, St Lucia offers citizens all of the tropical benefits of the Caribbean, along with visa-free entry to an additional 145 countries or territories.
+An idyllic spot for nature seekers, history buffs, and relaxation-seekers, St Lucia offers citizens all of the tropical benefits of the Caribbean.
 Read on to discover how you can apply for St Lucian citizenship, and benefit from CS Global Partners’ CBI initiative.

 Benefits of St Lucia Citizenship